Azure/azure-sdk-for-net/sdk/core/System.ClientModel/README.md

 ## Troubleshooting

-You can troubleshoot `System.ClientModel`-based clients by inspecting the result of any `ClientResultException` thrown from a pipeline's `Send` method.
+You can troubleshoot `System.ClientModel`-based clients by inspecting the result of any `ClientResultException` thrown from a client's service method.

 ## Next steps